 Therefore, in order to enhance your chances of success, you need to put your best foot forward.
 A good place to start is by carefully preparing for the interview process.

-To help you out, we’ve put together this list of the 10 most common questions asked in air hostess interviews, along with tips on how to answer them!
+To help you out, we’ve put together this list of the 10 most common flight attendant interview questions, along with tips on how to answer them!

 1. ‘What do you know about our airline?’